Xi1 Centauri

 ξ^{1} Cen is the brightest star in the picture, at the right of the galaxy NGC 4945.

-Xi^{1} Centauri, Latinized from ξ^{1} Centauri, is a solitary star in the southern constellation of Centaurus.
-It is visible to the naked eye with an apparent visual magnitude of +4.83.
-With an annual parallax shift of 14.79 mas, it is located around 221 light years from the Sun.
+Xi^{1} Centauri is a solitary star in the southern constellation of Centaurus.
+Its name is a Bayer designation that is Latinized from ξ^{1} Centauri, and abbreviated Xi^{1} Cen or ξ^{1} Cen.
+This star is visible to the naked eye with an apparent visual magnitude of +4.83.
+With an annual parallax shift of 14.83 mas, it is located around 220 light years from the Sun.
 At that distance, the apparent visual magnitude of the star is diminished by an interstellar extinction factor of 0.10 due to intervening dust.
 Just 17 arc minutes to the east of Xi^{1} Centauri lies the galaxy NGC 4945.

 This is an A-type main sequence star with a stellar classification of A0 V. It is about 125 million years old with a relatively high rate of spin, having a projected rotational velocity of 185 km/s.
 The star has an estimated 2.4 times the mass of the Sun and about 2.7 times the Sun's radius.
 It is radiating 43 times the solar luminosity from its outer atmosphere at an effective temperature of 10,462 K.